avidsapp/rpi-docker-server/README.md

         cd /Volumes/system-boot
         touch ssh
         ```
-    1. Change WiFi settings in `network-config` file (NOTE: the Ubuntu docs for this file has incorrect formatting):
+    1. Change WiFi settings in `network-config` file (NOTE: the Ubuntu docs for this file have incorrect formatting):
         ```
         network:
           version: 2